Milktooth | Indianapolis, IN

 Important Things to Know

 - there is usually a wait

 Coffee & Booze While You Wait

 I like to take my time on the weekends so even if there is an hour wait, don't get hangry.
 Grab a drink or coffee and a pastry after you put your name down on the list and hang out in the garden and listen out for your name.

 Once you get settled inside or on the patio, grab another beverage.
 Their signature coffee drinks are really unique; my go to in the spring and summer is the Caffe Shakerado: espresso, mexican brown sugar syrup, shaken over ice.
 Or keep it classic with a latte or cappucino.

 Milktooth has great booze menu too; big fan of the sour rose from the Bubbles & Blood section.
 There are plenty of house-made cocktails, craft beer, and wine, to choose from as well.

 I usually get something from the Of the Moment section.
+These items only last for a few weeks so get them while you can.
 Like this deliciousness...

 Spicy tomato sauce with a poached egg, local bread and dressed greens on top.
 So good it doesn't need a name.
 Ok.
 I can't remember what they called it but who cares.
 It was delicious.